YoungMinds Parents' Helpline

 These are just a few of the subjects we hear about.
 If you are concerned about your child, contact us or look at our Worried about your child? section.

-Some parents contact us with worries about whether their children are OK, wondering if these worries are justified or if their child's behaviour is normal.
+Some parents contact us wondering if their worries are justified, or if their child's behaviour is normal.
 Others have children with diagnosed difficulties but are struggling to get the help they need, or need to know how to manage their child’s behaviour while waiting to get professional help.

 What happens when you call us?

 When you ring the helpline number, you’ll speak to one of our friendly, trained helpline advisers.
 They will explore your concerns and find out what’s worrying you, and what support you have had so far.
-They can advise on practical steps you can take to get help and relevant local or national services.
-They can also post you leaflets and factsheets.
+They can advise on practical steps you can take to get help, and relevant local or national services.
+They can also post you information from our wide range of leaflets and factsheets.